edofic/blog/posts/2014-10-05-haskell-apis.markdown

 If I recall correctly the [operational package](http://hackage.haskell.org/package/operational) defines some machinery that simplifies definition of our language and interpreters but I haven't used it yet so I'm not familiar with the details.

 In either case you still have a closed set of operations that are defined by your functor.
-An modifying this functor requires modifying all existing interpreters for its free monad.
+And modifying this functor requires modifying all existing interpreters for its free monad.
+But there are two more downsides.
+Some boilerplate is required to make usage of actions from our functor simple though this could probably be automated away.
+More importantly there are performance issues with `Free` in some cases.

+Monad laws require the instance of `Free` to define `>>=` in a way that is associative.
+And it does that.
+But if you look at the definition of `Free` you will see that it closely resembles linked list `[]` which also has an associative concatenation operation `++`.
+But `++` has performance problems if used in a certain way, namely repeatedly putting big lists on the left side.
+And `Free`'s bind has this problem too.
+Everything is okay if you just use the `do` notation with simple actions as there will always the smallest possible instance on the left, but problems arise if you compose and nest instances of `Free`.
+And by problems I mean bind being linear in the size of the instance on the left.
+There is active work to mitigate this(e.g. [Codensity](http://hackage.haskell.org/package/category-extras-0.53.3/docs/Control-Monad-Codensity.html) and [Reflection without Remorse](http://homepages.cwi.nl/~ploeg/papers/zseq.pdf)) but it's out of the scope of this article.

 ## Conclusion
 I would argue that each of these approaches (except unsafe ADTs) has its pros and cons and therefore its place in some implementation.
 If I missed anything or made an error please let me know - I'll be happy to update the post.